adjacentlink/emex/emex.md

 EMOEs are constructed from EMEX Types.
 There are currently two:

-A *PlatformType* notionally maps to a physical entity in the EMOE --- a manpack radio, a terrestrial or airborne vehicle or a communications tower (for example).
-A *PlatformType* may contain one or more Spectrum Dependent System (SDS) sub-components which move together when the containing *PlatformType* moves.
+A *PlatformType* notionally maps to a physical entity in the EMOE --- a handheld radio, a terrestrial or airborne vehicle or a communications tower (for example).
+A *PlatformType* may contain one or more Spectrum Dependent Systems (SDS) sub-components which move together when the containing *PlatformType* moves.
 Each SDS is modeled by a *WaveformType* which maps one-to-one with an underlying EMANE Radio Model.
 Each *PlatformType* includes its *WaveformTypes* as